Satiety Index

 Each food was rated according to how much other food was eaten later.
 White bread was taken as the bench-mark and given a value of 100.
 Foods that staved off hunger pangs for longer were given scores above 100 and those which gave less satisfaction rated below 100.

-The lead scientist and principal author of the satiety index studies is Dr. Susanne Holt.
+Dr. Susanne Holt is the lead scientist and principal author of the satiety index studies.
 She is now a research scientist working with the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia’s largest scientific research agency.
 Sensory Research Centre; CSIRO Division of Human Nutrition; PO Box 52; Noth Ryde, NSW, 2113; Australia

-In general, the more satisfying a food felt, the more effective it proved as a nibbling deterrent.
-But even here there were surprises.
-Volunteers fed jellybeans did not feel satisfied, yet they ate very little afterward.
-This resulted in the sweets getting a satiety rating of 118 – higher than muesli and yogurt, and almost the same as white pasta.
+Generally, the more satisfying a food felt, the more effective it proved as a nibbling deterrent.
+But even here, there were surprises.
+Volunteers fed jellybeans were unsatisfied, yet they ate very little afterward.
+This resulted in the sweets getting a satiety rating of 118 – higher than muesli and yogurt and almost the same as white pasta.

 “I suspect the reason that the jellybeans came out so well was that they made our volunteers feel slightly nauseous,’ said Dr. Holt.
 ‘We’ll be doing some research on that one – if we can persuade people to act as volunteers!”

 Of all the food tests, boiled potatoes are easily the most satisfying.
-Since beans and lentils are slowly absorbed, they are among those foods that many you feel fuller longer.
+Since beans and lentils are slowly absorbed, they are among those foods that make you feel fuller longer.

 Other factors may also be operative.
 Doug Skrecky thinks that one of these could be viscosity: